ampproject/amphtml/extensions/amp-playbuzz/amp-playbuzz.md

 The item id for the Playbuzz item.
 Can be taken from the item's embed code (at the item's page at playbuzz website)

+** in case both are present data-item will be used
 ## Optional Attributes

 **data-item-info** (optional)